 Note: Be sure to choose Public Affairs DC when you are asked to select your major in the application process.

 Are you a current or former UT Austin graduate student?

-Current and former UT Austin graduate students should not complete the ApplyTexas application.
-You should submit the Change of Major form.
+Current and former UT Austin graduate students should submit the Change of Major form instead of completing the ApplyTexas application.
 This does not apply to current and former UT Austin undergraduate students, who should submit the ApplyTexas application.